agaparkg/nodejs-mongodb-app-complete/README.md

-# Nodejs Backend API with Firebase (including Cloud Firestore Database)
+# Nodejs Backend API with Mongoose (connx to the MongoDB Atlas Database)

 # Pre-requisites